robcrocombe/code-generation-service/README.md

 The web service allows users to publish [Epsilon](http://www.eclipse.org/epsilon/) code generators and execute them online.
 Generators are publicly available so anyone can use them on their own models.
 A user uploads their models to be processed and receives the output files produced by their chosen generator.

 Here's an example, converting XML to a Java class.
-I publish the generator `pacs-java-gen` (which you can find on [GitHub](https://github.com/robcrocombe/pacs-java-gen/)) to the service.
+I publish the generator `cgs-java-gen` (which you can find on [GitHub](https://github.com/robcrocombe/cgs-java-gen/)) to the service.
 Using the CLI client it's as easy as:

 ```
-> codegen publish robcrocombe/pacs-java-gen
+> codegen publish robcrocombe/cgs-java-gen
 ```

 XML is a language that can represent a model.
 Here is an example model of a simple `Person` class: